🔎 Objective

 - Enable developers to recover or review historical versions of individual files from Git history safely and efficiently, preserving other uncommitted changes.

-📘 Guidline
+📘 Guideline

-Ensure you’re using Git 2.23+, where git restore
+Ensure you’re using Git 2.23+, where git restore was introduced.

 When to Use